alanmitchell/bmon-website/guide/use-data.md

 warm-up period was set to begin earlier than needed and the evening set back began later than needed.
 The space is up to occupied temperature at 5 am and then is not set back again until 9 pm.
-There may be good reasons for this extended schedule, but it is worth in
+There may be good reasons for this extended schedule, but it is worth investigating.

 *A Closer View of the Indoor Temp Report*{: .small_text}{: #image10}
 ![]({{ site.baseurl }}/assets/guide/use-data/image10.png)